chandler-reid/demo/competition.md

 - Felicite Moorman, CEO
 - Ryan Buchert, CTO
 - Breton Dietrich, Product Owner
+- Jasper Lloyd, VP, Creative
 - Chandler Reid, Community
 - , Backend Developer
 - , Frontend Developer
 - , Developer

 The judges will evaluate submissions based on a the criteria outlined above for all applicable categories.
 Each criteria will be scored on a scale of 1-10, with 10 being the highest score.
 The scores for each criteria will be